NecipAkgz/fhevm-example-factory/docs/openzeppelin/vesting-wallet.md

-This example demonstrates how to create a linear vesting wallet for ERC7984 tokens using OpenZeppelin's smart contract library powered by ZAMA's FHEVM.
-Vested amounts remain encrypted for privacy.
+Linear vesting wallet for ERC7984 tokens - amounts stay encrypted!

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: